Common Rattlesnake Species in Arizona: How to Identify Snake Types

 It’s no secret that Arizona residents are aware of the issue that pests present to their homes or apartments.
 From termites to bed bugs, creepy intruders can wreak havoc for a home.
-But one pest that isn’t discussed enough are snakes.
-Specifically, rattlesnakes, which are a venomous species of snakes, can be the most problematic.
+But one pest that isn’t discussed enough is snakes.
+Specifically, the AZ Rattlesnake, which are a venomous species of snakes, can be the most problematic.

 If you’re in the Grand Canyon State, chances are you might have encountered a snake.
 Especially in the southern half of Arizona, starting around the Phoenix and Scottsdale area, snakes become more frequent.
 Actually, Arizona has the second most snake diversity of any state with 55 different species (behind Texas).
-Rattlesnakes alone account for 12 of the 55 different snake species in Arizona.
+Rattlesnakes alone account for 12 of the 55 different snake subspecies in AZ.
 So, chances are that a snake you see could be a rattlesnake.
-That’s why it can be best to know the common snake types that may stumble upon your property.
+That’s why it can be best to know the common subspecies that may stumble upon your property.

 Western Diamondback Rattlesnake

 The most common snake in the Phoenix area is the Western Diamondback Rattlesnake.
-Nevertheless, the Western Diamondback Rattlesnakes have a white and black striped tail end and are brown on the rest of their body.
+They have a white and black striped tail end and are brown on the rest of their body.
 They’ll grow to be between 3 and a half to 4 feet.
 These snakes are extremely venomous and known to be defensive.
 You won’t want to get close or aggravate them.

 Southwestern Speckled Rattlesnake

-Interestingly, the Speckled Rattlesnakes vary in color depending on the region, from white and gray to brown or orange and red.
-These snakes primarily live in rocky areas, such as Camelback Mountain or South Mountain.
+Interestingly, the Southwestern Speckled Rattlesnakes vary in color depending on the region, from white and gray to brown or orange and red.
+These snakes primarily live in rocky areas, such as Camelback Mountain or South Mountain parks.
 They’re much smaller than the Western Diamondback Rattlesnake since they average 2 feet in length.
 Their bite is highly toxic so keep your caution if you encounter one.

 Northern Blacktailed Rattlesnake